2snufkin/notes/Java/Dev_tools.md

 When you run your application from within IntelliJ IDEA, Spring DevTools will only watch for changes in the specified packages.
 If you make a change to a file in one of these packages, Spring DevTools will automatically restart your application.

+## spring-boot-devtools.properties

+You can configure global devtools settings by adding a file named .spring-boot-devtools.properties to your $HOME folder (note that the filename starts with “.”).
+Any properties added to this file will apply to all Spring Boot applications on your machine that use devtools.
+For example, to configure restart to always use a trigger file, you would add the following:

+~/.spring-boot-devtools.properties.
+You can also create it in the root directory

+### root directory
+By convention, the root directory of a Maven project contains the pom.xml file, which serves as the project's parent POM (Project Object Model) and defines the project's modules, dependencies, build configuration, and other settings.

+If you're using Git for version control, the .gitignore file should also be located in the root directory.
+This file specifies which files and directories Git should ignore when committing changes to the repository, such as build artifacts, IDE configuration files, and other files that are not relevant to the project's source code.

+So, if you're creating a local .spring-boot-devtools.properties file for your Maven-based Java project, you should create it in the root directory alongside the pom.xml and .gitignore files.
+Note that if you're using a version control system like Git, you may want to add .spring-boot-devtools.properties to your .gitignore file to avoid committing it to the repositor

+spring.devtools.reload.trigger-file=.reloadtrigger

 ## Attention
 Developer tools are automatically disabled when running a fully packaged application.
 If your application is launched using java -jar or if it’s started using a special classloader, then it is considered a “production application”.
 Flagging the dependency as optional in Maven or using compileOnly in Gradle is a best practice that prevents devtools from being transitively applied to other modules using your project.